eclipse-sumo/sumo/docs/web/docs/Tutorials/Calibration/Berlin.md

 In order to obtain the same measurements from simulation than from reality “Induction loops” \[6\] were instantiated at the same positions within the simulation net as in reality.
-To assess if the congestion within the simulation had the same extent and duration as in reality, the data for eastbound traffic at MQ 22 and MQ32 was analyzed.
+To assess if the congestion within the simulation had the same extent and duration as in reality, the data for eastbound traffic at MQ 22 and MQ 32 was analyzed.
 Figure 2 shows the speed at the observation points, aggregated to intervals of one minute.